flexera-public/policy_templates/cost/oracle/oracle_cbi/README.md

 ## What it does

 This Policy Template is used to automatically take Cost Reports from Oracle Cloud (OCI) and send them to Flexera CBI so that Oracle Cloud costs are visible in Flexera One.
+An incident is raised on every execution of the policy to provide status information to the user.

 ## Functional Details